mitsuoxv/us-tariffs-on-china/README.md

 Next, I get data via API from [Census Bureau U.S. International Trade Data](https://www.census.gov/foreign-trade/data/), and confirm the each list is really worth 34, 16 and 200 billion dollars respectively.
+[On the contrary, I can’t confirm each Chinese tariff list is worth 3, 34, 16 and 60 billion dollars they claim.](China-hits-back.Rmd)

 I calculate the Chinese shares on those tariff-imposed goods and on not-imposed goods, and look at the shares movements from January 2017 to